paulkernfeld/exandria/README.md

 Overview
 ========
-Exandria allows you to search for files and download them.
+Exandria is a P2P system that lets you search for files and download them.
 To do this, you don't need an invite or account (or bitcoins).

-Exandria is not only physically decentralized; the process for determining what goes into the search index is also completely decentralized.
-No one person has the ability to turn the system off.
-This is an innovation compared with previous systems.
+Exandria is not only physically decentralized; ownership of the search index is also completely decentralized.
+No one person can to turn the system off.
+This is new compared with previous systems.

-To write files to the Exandria database, you need to burn (testnet) bitcoins.
-This makes spamming prohibitively expensive.
+To write files to the Exandria database, you need to burn bitcoins (currently testnet Bitcoins).
+This prevents spamming.

+For more, see my [talk at HOPE XI](http://livestream.com/accounts/9198012/hopeconf/videos/131672097) or my [blog post](http://paulkernfeld.com/2016/04/13/exandria.html) on Exandria.

 Getting started
 ===============